 He is currently a Guest Editor in "Engineering – cyber security, digital forensics and resilience" area of Springer’s Applied Sciences Journal (since 2019) and in the Reviewer Board of MDPI’s Cryptography journal (since 2020), whereas he has been an Associate Editor of the EURASIP Journal on Wireless Communications and Networking (2009–17) and a regular reviewer for a number of prestigious journals, incl.
 IEEE TIFS, IEEE TIT, Springer’s DCC, etc. His research interests span the broad areas of cryptography, security, and coding theory.

 Stavros Shiaeles is an Assistant Professor in cyber-security at the University of Portsmouth, UK.
 He worked as an expert in cyber-security and digital forensics in the UK and EU, serving companies and research councils.
-His research interest span in the broad area of cyber-security and more specifically in OSINT, social engineering, distributed denial-of-service attacks, cloud security, digital forensics, network anomaly detection and malware mitigation.
-Dr. Shiaeles has authored more than 60 publications in academic journals and conference, co-chaired many workshops and conferences and actively involved in research projects as Principal Investigator leading his cyber-security research team.
+His research interest span in the broad area of cyber-security and more specifically in OSINT, social engineering, distributed denial-of-service attacks, cloud security, digital forensics, network anomaly detection, and malware mitigation.
+Dr Shiaeles has authored more than 60 publications in academic journals and conferences, co-chaired many workshops and conferences and actively involved in research projects as Principal Investigator leading his cyber-security research team.

 Further to his academic qualifications, he holds a series of professional certifications, namely EC-Council Certified Ethical Hacker (CEH), EC-Council Advanced Penetration Testing (CAST611), ISACA Cobit 5 Foundation and a Cyberoam Certified Network and Security Professional (CCNSP), and he is EC-Council accredited instructor providing professional certifications training on cyber-security and penetration testing.
-He is also a Fellow of the BCS, Silver ISACA member, and a Fellow of the Higher Education Academy.
+He is also a Fellow of the BCS and a Fellow of the Higher Education Academy in the UK.